1928 Liechtenstein general election

-General elections were held in Liechtenstein on 15 July 1928, with a second round on 29 July.
-Early elections was called after Prince Johann II forced the resignation of the Christian-Social People's Party (CSV) government of prime minister Gustav Schädler due to an embezzlement scandal at the National Bank of Liechtenstein.
-The result was a victory for the opposition Progressive Citizens' Party (FBP), which won 11 of the 15 seats in the Landtag.
-Voter turnout was 93%.
+General elections were held in Liechtenstein on 15 and 29 July 1928 to elect the 15 members of the Landtag.
+Early elections had been called due to Johann II, Prince of Liechtenstein, forcing the resignation of the Christian-Social People's Party (VP) led government of prime minister Gustav Schädler due to an embezzlement scandal.
+The Progressive Citizens' Party (FBP) won a majority of eleven seats, whereas the VP won four.
+Voter turnout was 93.1%.

-The election was followed by 42 consecutive years of FBP-led governments, only ending in 1970.
+Following the elections, Josef Hoop of the FBP became prime minister.
+The new government was sworn in on 4 August 1928.
+The election was followed by 42 consecutive years of FBP-led governments, only ending in the 1970 elections.